FAA Mandates Safety Management Systems For Airports

 In February 2023 the Federal Aviation Administration managed to do what OSHA has never done for workplaces – mandate safety management systems (SMS).
 The FAA rule covers more than 200 large, medium and small airports.
 These airports must have a SMS in place within five years.
 The rule went into effect April 24, 2023.

 The FAA SMS has four pillars: safety policy, safety risk management, safety assurance and safety promotion.
-At the heart of the FAA’s SMS is a formal process of risk management consisting of:
+At the heart of the FAA’s Safety Management Systems is a formal process of risk management consisting of:

 • Describing the system